hpc/charliecloud/doc/ch-run.rst

     not specified is to use the same path as the host; i.e., the default is :code:`--bind=SRC:SRC`.
 Can be repeated.

-    If :code:`--write` or :code:`--write-fake` are given and :code:`DST` does
-    not exist, it will be created as an empty directory.
-However, :code:`DST` must be entirely within the image itself; :code:`DST` cannot enter a previous bind mount.
+    With a read-only image (the default), :code:`DST` must exist.
+However, if :code:`--write` or :code:`--write-fake` are given, :code:`DST` will be created as an empty directory (possibly with the tmpfs overmount trick described in :ref:`faq_mkdir-ro`).
+In this case, :code:`DST` must be entirely within the image itself, i.e., :code:`DST` cannot enter a previous bind mount.
 For example, :code:`--bind /foo:/tmp/foo` will fail because :code:`/tmp` is shared with the host via bind-mount (unless :code:`$TMPDIR` is set to something else or :code:`--private-tmp` is given).

-    Most images do have ten directories :code:`/mnt/[0-9]` already available as mount points.
+    Most images have ten directories :code:`/mnt/[0-9]` already available as mount points.

     Symlinks in :code:`DST` are followed, and absolute links can have surprising behavior.
 Bind-mounting happens after namespace setup but